 The Stream Team

-The Stream Team is a group of volunteers dedicated to improving fish habitat through streamside restoration.
+The Stream Team is a group of volunteers dedicated to improving fish habitat through riparian (streamside) restoration.
 They perform a variety of tasks including willow planting, fence construction, removal and maintenance, non-native plant removal, and ecological monitoring.
-The Stream Team usually meets on the second and fourth Saturdays of the month.
-You can contact the Stream Team coordinator by email or by calling 415-464-5206.
+The Stream Team program runs from December to March, usually meeting on every other Saturday.
+You can contact the Stream Team coordinator by calling 415-464-5206.

 * Adobe® Acrobat Reader® needed to access "Coast Dunes: A Vanishing Legacy